-Marking a point of departure for vet director Sidney Lumet, “Murder on the Orient Express” is a glitzy, elegant, but shallow all-star production of Agatha Christie’s whodunit, set in the 1930s within the confines of the famous (and notorious) train.
+Marking a point of departure for vet director Sidney Lumet, Murder on the Orient Express is a glitzy, elegant, amd engaging (if not too deep) all-star production of Agatha Christie’s whodunit, set in the 1930s within the confines of the famous (and notorious) titular train.

 Finney’s Poirot is asked to resolve the murder of a nasty businessman (played by Richard Widmark).
-The suspects are played by Lauren Bacall, Martin Balsam, Wendy Hiller, Rachel Roberts, Sean Connery, Vanessa Redgrave, Anthony Perkins, John Gielgud, Michael York and Jacqueline Bisset.
+The diverse group suspects are played by Lauren Bacall, Martin Balsam, Wendy Hiller, Rachel Roberts, Sean Connery, Vanessa Redgrave, Anthony Perkins, John Gielgud, Michael York and Jacqueline Bisset.

 Ingrid Bergman, who used her native Swedish for the role of the neurotic missionary, won her third Oscar, this time in the Supporting Actress category.
 Initially Lumet wanted Bergman to play the part of the Russian princess (later cast with Wendy Hiller).